Jwan622/jeffs_cheap_flights/README.md

 # Some Highlights

 Rails Highlights include:
-  - usage of `vcr` to record external API calls so we don't burn out our 100 api limit from Serp
+  - Usage of `vcr` to record external API calls so we don't burn out our 100 api limit from Serp
   - Rails 7 is better tested.
   - Unit and integration tests
   - API calls to SerpAPI
-  - exposure of the API via cors
+  - Usage of presenters
   - No database needed here for the functional API app

 React highlights include:
   - Functional React components using TypeScript and NextJS

+# Some teaching highlights
+- How to expose an API
+- How to consume an API
+- Going over CORS and how to have a more stringest cross origin policy than just `origin *`
+- Unit Test and Integration Testing
+- Using VCR to find a balance between mocking api calls entirely and using a real api
+- Separation of concerns.
+What should the api client do?
+What should the presenter do?
+What should the flight fetcher service do?
+- MVC architecture.
+Controller should be dumb and just connect the services and models and expose the data.
+- TODO: More testing topics. query vs command, factoryboy and fake data, shoulda matchers.